PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 2 - World Generation + JobSystem/Lecture/english.md

     }
 ```

 Now add a gameObject called cubes to the scene and drag Recycle2D onto it.
-Then make a gameObject to act as the center.
+Then make a gameObject to act as the center and drag it onto the slot on the Recycle2D component called "center".
 Now hit play and you should see a grid of cubes that recycle!

 ## World chunk system in Unity
 To have a chunk handling system for chunks we need a "handle" for each chunk that the chunk system can use.
 Create a micro project called "JobWorld" (yep thats right!).